A hypocoercivity-exploiting stabilised finite element method for Kolmogorov equation: Introduction

 Retaining hypocoercive structures upon discretisation of respective PDE problems is desirable.
 This is because numerical methods admitting such structures would give rise to robust performance for long time computations.
 So far, only few works have been concerned with such \emph{numerical hypocoercivity} properties.
 We mention \cite{porretta_zuazua} for a study of hypocoercivity for a central difference method discretising the Kolmogorov equation \eqref{eq:kolmogorov}, using the abstract framework from \cite[Theorem 18]{villani}, and \cite{dujardin_herau_lafitte} where the approach from \cite{porretta_zuazua} was taken further to discuss the availability of spectral gap for central difference discretisations of the respective Fokker-Planck equation.
 Also, Foster, Loh\'eac \& Tran \cite{foster_loheac_tran} discuss the development of a Lagrangian-type splitting method based on a carefully constructed similarity transformation and linear finite elements over quasiuniform meshes, although no proof of decay to equilibrium is given for the numerical method itself.
 Also, Bessemoulin-Chatard \& Filbet \cite{besse_filbet} present design principles for the construction of equilibrium-preserving finite volume methods for nonlinear degenerate parabolic problems.
 Recently, Bessemoulin-Chatard, Herda \& Rey \cite{besse_FV} presented an asymptotic-preserving in the diffusive limit finite volume scheme for a class of one-dimensional kinetic equations, using the hypocoercivity framework of Dolbeault, Mouhot \& Schmeiser \cite{DMS_TAMS}.

 Developing Galerkin finite element methods which preserve/admit hypocoercivity structures is a largely unexplored area.
 This is despite the potential advantages of Galerkin methods, allowing for high order discretisations, over unstructured, possibly locally adapted meshes.
 We are only aware of \cite{georgoulis}, whereby a hypocoercivity-preserving family of spatially discrete non-conforming finite element methods for \eqref{eq:kolmogorov} is constructed and analysed.
 The key idea in the design of the methods in \cite{georgoulis} is the construction of certain consistent stabilisations based on carefully selected numerical fluxes on the skeleton of the mesh, along with imposition of additional boundary conditions in the PDE problem.
-The method family in \cite{georgoulis} scales like a fourth order discrete operator in space, due to the involvement of the $(\cdot,\cdot)_{\rm hc}$ inner product with arguments derivatives of the solutions $u$.
+The modified inner product $(\cdot,\cdot)_{\rm hc}$, containing derivatives of order two or higher, results into the family of methods introduced in \cite{georgoulis} to scale like a fourth order discrete operator in space.
 This may result to higher computational cost if used in conjunction with a fully discrete implicit time-stepping fashion and iterative linear solvers for each time-step.